harness/developer-hub/release-notes/platform.md

     When both the session inactivity timeout and the absolute session timeout are set, the condition that is met first will be honored.
     :::

-- You can now toggle between the legacy UI navigation and the new navigation by enabling the feature flag `CDS_NAV_PREFS FF` for your account.
+- You can now toggle between the legacy UI navigation and the new navigation by enabling the feature flag `CDS_NAV_PREFS` for your account.
 (PL-43772)

 #### Early access features